Household Hazardous Waste

 Household hazardous waste (HHW) and pesticides are materials that are harmful to residents, pets, lakes, drinking water, and the environment if not disposed of properly.
 Look here to find information about handling hazardous materials, locations that accept them for recycling, and announcements about collection events.

-Barry County holds two Household Hazardous Waste, Tire, and Medicine Collections each year.
+Barry County holds several Household Hazardous Waste, Tire, and Medicine Collections each year.
 These collections take place in the spring and fall at the Barry County Fairgrounds, 1350 N. M-37, Hastings.
 The collections are sponsored by the Barry County Solid Waste Oversight Committee with support from the Barry County Fair Board, Waste Management, BEDHD, Barry County Substance Abuse Task Force, Sheriff’s Department, and local pharmacies.

 ACCEPTED: aqueous (containing water) acids and bases; oil-based paints; reactives; solvents; aerosol cans; automotive liquids; pesticides (liquids and solids); automotive batteries; alkaline, nickel-cadmium and/or silver oxide batteries; liquid cleaners; heavy metal solutions; mercury-containing materials; motor oil.